Wytamma/wytamma.github.io/_posts/2021-02-27-hpc-rstudio-qsub.md

 ## Conclusions

-We can now submit qsub scripts to the compute nodes from within our R code running in an RStudio session on the HPC.
-However, The way we are using qsub here is not optimal.
-We are submitting `bash` to the HPC but ideally we want to submit `R` code.
-There are several solutions to this problem that I will elaborate in a future post (templates, container proxies, batchtools).
+We have seen a variety of methods to submit qsub scripts to the compute nodes from within our RStudio session on the HPC.
+However, The way we are submitting jobs here is still not optimal.
+We are submitting `bash` commands to `qsub` that then run on HPC, but ideally we want to submit `R` code.
+There are several solutions to this problem that I will elaborate in a future post (e.g. templates, container proxies, batchtools).
 For now, check out [future.batchtools](https://github.com/HenrikBengtsson/future.batchtools).
 Using future.batchtools you can seamlessly run R code on compute nodes without the hacky bash workaround found above.
 This allows you to do things like render plots in a job.